 During the 1st century, early Christianity saw the birth of an heretical movement known as gnosticism.
 This movement denied the involvement of physical matter in our salvation (aka dualism).
-(In the interest of time, we’re trying to keep this simple!)
-Thus, they (and many other heretical groups like them) viewed the body as basically useless after death and burned it.
+They (and many other heretical groups like them) viewed the body as basically useless after death and burned it.
 The early Christians distinguished themselves from these heresies by carrying on the tradition of burying their dead, modeling the example of Jesus, who was buried in a tomb after His crucifixion.
 Modern Orthodox Christians continue to reject cremation because it distinguishes us from the hedonistic, secular society that has made cremation trendy and acceptable.

 The body as a temple

-The second reason the Orthodox Church rejects cremation is because such a practice blatantly denies the holiness of the physical body.
-Orthodox Christians revere the body as a temple of the Holy Spirit (1 Cor.
+The second reason the Orthodox Church rejects cremation is because it blatantly denies the holiness of the physical body.
+We revere the body as a temple of the Holy Spirit (1 Cor.
 6:19-20).
 It is holy, and more importantly, it doesn’t really belong to us.
-Rather, our bodies are gifts from God that we must treat with dignity, reverence, and care.
-Thus, any act that deliberately defiles the body (e.g. tattoos, sexual reassignment surgery, cremation) is not acceptable to the Church.
+Our bodies are gifts from God that we must treat with dignity, reverence, and care.
+Thus, any act that deliberately defiles the body (e.g. tattoos, sexual reassignment surgery, cremation, suicide) is not acceptable to the Church.

-What happens if you decide to be cremated as an Orthodox Christian?
+What happens if an Orthodox Christian chooses cremation?

 Put simply, any Orthodox Christian who has his/her body cremated will not receive an Orthodox funeral service.
 Because the Orthodox Church’s rejection of cremation is so intimately tied with our understanding of salvation and the sanctity of the body, the funeral service loses all meaning.
 After all, how can the body and soul be reunited if the body was pulverized and burned?